Nationalism in the Middle Ages: Eastern Orthodox Church, Byzantium, Slavs and Greeks

-Dimitri Obolensky considers that the Orthodox Slavs in Eastern Europe and Balkans (Russians, Bulgarians and Serbs) had nationalism and a national consciousness during the Middle Ages.
+Dimitri Obolensky considers that the Orthodox Slavs in Eastern Europe and the Balkans (Russians, Bulgarians and Serbs) had nationalism and a national consciousness during the Middle Ages.
 This nationalism was mobilized by their dissatisfaction with the imperialism of the Byzantines, especially in ecclesiastical matters, such as the appointment of bishops by the Patriarch of Constantinople.
 From a positive point of view, the Patriarch helped the creation of national consciousness by establishing ecclesiastical districts in Slavic areas.
-This also happened with other non-Slavic Orthodox peoples, as the dioceses of Wallachia and Moldavia, two Romanian states, were founded in 1359 and in 1401, respectively.
+This also happened with other non-Slavic Orthodox peoples, as the Georgian Church was separated from the Antiochian Church in 1010, and the dioceses of Wallachia and Moldavia were founded in 1359 and in 1401, respectively.
 The Patriarchate from time to time made such concessions to other Slavic Christian populations, such as granting autocephaly to the Churches of Bulgaria and Serbia, or appointing ethnic Russians as Metropolitans of Kiev.

 Some scholars believe that the roots of modern Greek nationalism dates back to the Middle Ages, especially between the 13th and mid-15th centuries.
 In this view, the event that led to the development of modern Greek national consciousness was the conflict with the Fourth Crusade and subsequent Frankish rule.
 Modern Greek nationalism rises after the conquest of Constantinople in 1204 and the creation of the despotates which succeeded the Byzantine Empire, especially in Epirus, Nicaea, and Morea.
 At that time, the term Hellene ("Greek") revived – having been previously discredited as a synonym for "pagan" – and was used in parallel with "Roman".
 Stephen G. Xydis uses the term proto-nationalism for the emergence of the modern Greek national identity in late Byzantium.

-John Alexander Armstrong (1922–2010) refers to a "premature nationalism" of this Byzantine period, based on a sense of God's choice and protection in an age of adversities.
+Armstrong refers to a "premature nationalism" of this Byzantine period, based on a sense of God's choice and protection in an age of adversities.
 As "true Israel", the Orthodox Church and the community enjoyed God's favor, while priests and the people fought against the "heretical" Latins and the "unfaithful" Turks.

-According to Michel Boucard the Eastern Orthodox world had a long tradition of biblical translation to national languages since the 2nd century.
-Orthodoxy and the Ecumenical Patriarchate of Constantinople facilitated the formation of national autonomous Orthodox Churches, by producing national alphabets like the Early Cyrillic alphabet.
-Through an analysis of a 14th-century religious text, he demonstrates that there was a clear sense of Russian nationhood.
-He proposed that these old religious texts demonstrate the need to revise some assumptions concerning the presumed modern nature of nationhood.
-In an earlier work, Bouchard traces the Russian national consciousness in the 11th century, as it is reflected in religious texts such as Slavic psalms and apocrypha.
+According to Michel Bouchard, the Ecumenical Patriarchate of Constantinople facilitated the formation of national autonomous Orthodox Churches by producing national alphabets like the Early Cyrillic alphabet.
+Through an analysis of a 14th-century religious text, he argues that there was a clear sense of Russian nationhood and proposes such texts demonstrate the need to revise some assumptions concerning the presumed modern nature of nationhood.
+In an earlier work, Bouchard traces the emergence of Russian national consciousness to the 11th century, reflected in religious texts such as Slavic psalms and apocrypha.
 According to Richard J. Crampton, the development of Old Church Slavonic literacy during the 10th century had the effect of preventing the assimilation of the Eastern South Slavs into the Byzantine culture, which promoted the formation of a distinct Bulgarian identity.